Maximum penalized likelihood estimation in semiparametric capture-recapture models: Semiparametric mark-recapture-recovery models

-In principle, any functions $B_{1},\ldots,B_K$ can be used as basis.
-A common choice is to use B-splines, which form a numerically stable, convenient basis for the space of polynomial splines, i.e., piecewise polynomials that are fused together smoothly at the interval boundaries; see \citet{deb78} and \citet{eil96} for more details.
-We use cubic B-splines, in ascending order in the basis used in (\ref{lincom}).
+\end{linenomath*} where $\gamma_1,\dots,\gamma_K$ are coefficients to be estimated.
+In principle, any functions $B_{1},\ldots,B_K$ can be used as a basis.
+A common choice is to use B-splines, which form a numerically stable, convenient basis for the space of polynomial splines, i.e.\ piecewise polynomials that are fused together smoothly at the interval boundaries; see \citet{deb78} and \citet{eil96} for more details.
+Throughout this manuscript, we use cubic B-splines with equidistantly spaced knots, in ascending order in the basis used in (\ref{lincom}).
 The number of B-splines considered, $K$, determines the flexibility of the functional form, as an increasing number of basis functions allows for an increasing curvature of the predictor.
 Instead of trying to select an optimal number of basis elements, we follow \citet{eil96} and modify the likelihood by including a difference penalty on coefficients of adjacent B-splines.
 The number of basis B-splines, $K$, needs to be sufficiently large in order to reflect the structure of the estimated function.
 Once this threshold is reached, a further increase in the number of basis elements no longer changes the fit to the data due to the impact of the penalty.
-Considering second-order differences -- which leads to an approximation of the integrated squared curvature of the predictor \citep{eil96} -- leads to the difference penalty
+Considering second-order differences -- which leads to an approximation of the integrated squared curvature of the predictor \citep{eil96} -- leads to the difference penalty \begin{linenomath*}